Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 The purpose of this study was to try to assess what conventional medicine treatments for inappropriate sinus tachycardia may work and those that may not work.
 To do this they started off with 305 patients with a formal diagnosis of inappropriate sinus tachycardia.

-- 259 (84.9%) receiving at least one prescription medication related to the condition.
+- 259 (84.9%) receive at least one prescription medication related to the condition.

 - Beta-blockers were the most commonly used medication, with a majority of patients reporting no change or worsening of symptoms, and the poor response was seen to other medication classes.